Resumption of In-Person Court Proceedings

 SALT LAKE CITY COURTHOUSE OPERATIONAL STATUS

-- On April 1, 2021, the court will move to Phase 2 of the plan to resume in-person court operations.
-With the transition to Phase 2, in-person criminal jury trials will begin on April 29, 2021 and regular Grand Jury proceedings will resume.
-Civil jury trials are continued through June 30, 2021.
-Most court proceedings will continue to be held remotely, but, at the discretion of each judge, they may be held in-person for:
+- On April 1, 2021, the court moved to Phase 2 of the plan to resume in-person court operations.
+On July 22, 2021, the court determined that it would remain in Phase 2 through August 31, 2021.
+In-person criminal jury trials began on April 29, 2021 and regular Grand Jury proceedings have resumed.
+Civil jury trials may be held on dates on which no criminal cases are available for trial.
+Most court proceedings will continue to be held remotely, but, at the discretion of each judge, they may be held in-person.

 - The court remains committed to performing its vital work and minimizing the risk of COVID-19 exposure at the courthouse.